 In order for us to grow, to heal our soul wounds, funk is a given.
 Our funk, suffering, tough times, depression is our contraction.
 After contraction comes expansion.
 You cannot continuously expand, human nature doesn’t allow it.
 Time is irrelevant; whether your funk lasts 5 minutes, 5 hours, 5 days or 5 weeks*, it’s just contraction.
 In these times of contraction, we find where we need to go.
 Contraction is our key to growth.
 I like to think of contraction as get and down and dirty with some part of you or your story that you need to shed.
 Getting into it energetically is what brings the funk, it’s a low energy that you need to shift, to release, to burn off.
 In your expansive phase, you will be lighter, brighter and happier, one sure step more into your essential-self.

-Five keys to surviving your funk
+Five keys to surviving your funky times

 1. Dont fear the funk